mliljedahl/telldus-core-alpine/README.md

 ### Easy installation

 Easiest option is to run the `docker-compose.yaml` file. **This is far from recommended** because the telldusd ports (50800-50801) will be exposed to the host network (0.0.0.0).
+Only use this method for testing.

 ```
 $ docker-compose up -d